I-GUIDE/data-catalog-archive/schema/dataset-schema.md

 ### Distribution

 The [`Schema:distribution`](https://schema.org/distribution) is a property of the [Schema:Dataset](https://schema.org/Dataset) class and must be expressed using the [`Schema:DataDownload`](https://schema.org/DataDownload) subtype. `Distribution` represents the general availability of a dataset and describes how the content related to the catalog record may be obtained.
-This could be different from `associatedMedia` described in Core.md in that associatedMedia

 The following example uses the `DataDownload` class along with a number of its optional properties including `contentUrl`, `contentSize`, and `encodingFormat` to describe the downloadable content of the dataset.